csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 have heard of before.

-The `DOMContentLoaded` as measured and emitted by the Navigation Timing API is actually referred to as `domContentLoadedEventStart`—there is no bare `domContentLoadedEvent` in that spec.
+The `DOMContentLoaded` as measured and emitted by the Navigation Timing API is actually referred to as `domContentLoadedEventStart` — there is no bare `domContentLoadedEvent` in that spec.
 Instead, we have:

 1. **`domContentLoadedEventStart`:** This is the one we’re interested in, and is